 - 15% will be kept in reserve to cope with any emergency or unexpected situation that might come up.

-Revenue model will come from the following sources
+The revenue model will come from the following sources:

 - Exchange Fee – Binance initially will charge a 0.2% fixed fee per trade.
 Other variations will be subsequently introduced, including maker-taker, volume-based tiering and zero fee promotions.